 Derivatives are financial instruments that derive their value from the price of underlying items such as equities, profit rates or other indices.
 Derivatives are recognised initially and are subsequently measured at fair value through profit or loss.
 Derivatives are classified as assets when their fair value is positive or as liabilities when their fair value is negative.
 This includes embedded derivatives in financial liabilities which are bifurcated from the host contract when they meet the definition of a derivative on a stand-alone basis.
-Where the derivatives are managed with debt securities issued by the Bank that are designated at fair value, the contractual profit is shown in 'financing expense' together with the profit payable on the issued debt.
+Where the derivatives are managed with debt securities issued by the Bank that are designated at fair value where doing so reduces an accounting mismatch, the contractual profit is shown in 'financing expense' together with the profit payable on the issued debt.